RWTH workshop contents

 - "High context" vs. "Low Context" communication styles

-- Characteristics of Low Context "German-English"
+- Language and structural characteristics of Low Context "German-English"

-- Giving and receiving instructions: the hidden conflicts
+- Giving and receiving instructions

 - Practice: Assessing and responding to tricky emails

-End of workshop: 18:00h
+End of workshop: 17:00h

 Notice: This agenda is intended for general orientation purposes.
 Due to the